esterkimx/mpvsync/README.md

 $ mpv <input-file>
 ```

-The file should be paused and showing `"Waiting for clients"` on-screen message.
+The file should be paused and mpv should be displaying `"Waiting for clients"` on-screen message.
 You can specify port with the *mpvsync-port* option (note that we use *--script-opts* to pass options to plugins):
 ```
 $ mpv --script-opts=mpvsync-port=58785 <input-file>